Why invest in Holland?

 1. Great Location, business climate and education

 The Netherlands has a strategic coastal location with access to some 500 million consumers in western Europe.
 It has excellent logistics infrastructure including the Port of Rotterdam which is the largest in Europe.
 Not to mention its excellent ICT connectivity, internationally-oriented workforce (who speak excellent English) and favourable business and tax climate.
-The Netherlands is also a great place to live, with a good standard of living, safe cities and a top-notched schools.
+The Netherlands is also a great place to live, with a good standard of living, safe cities and top-notch schools.

 That’s why more than 6,300 foreign companies have already established over 8,110 operations in the Netherlands.
 Among the many prominent international companies that have taken advantage of NFIA (the Netherlands Foreign Investment Agency) services as they located their operations in the Netherlands, are North American companies like Abbott Laboratories, Boeing, Bombardier, Cisco Systems, Dow, Eastman Chemical, Heinz, Medtronic, NCR Corporation and Reebok.
 They also include European companies such as Bosch, Danone, Siemens and RWE.
 Additionally, NFIA assisted a large number of companies from Asia and the Middle East in their location selection, companies such as Astellas, BenQ, Daewoo, Fujifilm, Giant, Hitachi, Huawei, ICBC, LG Electronics, SABIC, Samsung, Saudi Aramco, Tata Consultancy Services, Teijin and Yakult.